dbc2201/StreamsInJava/README.md

     }
 }
 ```
-Similarily we can create ranges with the `LongStream` interface and the 'DoubleStream' interface as well.
+Similarily we can create ranges with the `LongStream` interface and the `DoubleStream` interface as well.

 ---